Understanding ADHD and children

 Pitta calming herbs are used in cases of aggression and anger, including gotu kola, chamomile, coriander, shatavari.

-- Based on all the points discussed regarding diet and ADHD, paying attention to a balanced nutritious whole-foods diet is likely to be extremely beneficial in managing symptoms of ADHD or general hyperactivity.
+- Based on all the points discussed regarding diet and ADHD, paying attention to a balanced nutritious whole-foods diet is likely to be beneficial in managing symptoms of ADHD or general hyperactivity.

 - Ensuring regular meals to avoid hypoglycaemia and checking that the child is eating during the school day.